 Located 50 km away from Helsinki, Porvoo is more of a summer town.
 The contrasting view of Porvoo in winter is rather magical.
-Blanketed with snow, old Porvoo looked like a colorful page of a fairy tale book.
-The doll-house-like wooden houses on the cobbled streets, the popping red-shore houses on the bank of the frozen river Porvoo and white stone Church on top of the hill will take your undivided attention.
+Blanketed with snow, old Porvoo looked like a colorful page of a fairytale book.
+The doll-house-like wooden houses on the cobbled streets, the popping red-shore houses on the bank of the frozen river Porvoo and the white stone Church on top of the hill will take your undivided attention.

 Historically, Porvoo has been an important center of trade for centuries.
 Situated on the bank of Porvoo River, the red shore houses are the prominent landmarks of this small town.
 If you turn the pages of history, you will find that the houses were painted red in honor of the arrival of the king of Sweden called Gustav III.
 Though these red houses were earlier used to store goods, they have now become the residences of local Finnish people.

 Porvoo plays a significant role in shaping Finnish history.
 In the 13th century, Porvoo had its first inhabitants with the arrival of Swedish settlers.
 In 1380, Porvoo was officially declared as a city along with five others in Finland.
 During the 25-year Russo-Swedish war in the 16th century, Russia burnt this city not just once, but twice.
 The citizens of this picturesque city had to go through a lot of fires and damages due to wars for several decades.